imazen/paragon/README.md

 I know many of these are project-specific, but 'generally best direction' answers are great.

 * What is the best approach for maintaining automated windows builds of unmanaged software which in turn has unmanaged dependencies?
 Example: LibGD depends on zlib, libpng, freetype, libjpeg-turbo, and (optionally) libtiff, libxpm, and fontconfig.
 So far, to achieve CI, I've had to [version precompiled static versions of these dependencies](https://github.com/imazen/gd-libgd/blob/master/appveyor.yml) for each target platform.
 * CMake or not to CMake?
-Ensuring cross-platform builds means we have to maintain *nix, msvc, and msys makefiles.
-Is CMake usually up to the task on windows (given enough sweat), or are handmake windows makefiles typically the best answer?
+Ensuring cross-platform builds means we have to maintain *nix, msvc, and MinGW makefiles.
+Is CMake usually up to the task on windows (given enough sweat), or are handmade windows makefiles typically the best answer?
-* Msys or msvc?
-Is it typically worth the effort porting to MSVC, or is msys+gcc the way to go?
+* MinGW or msvc?
+Is it typically worth the effort porting to MSVC, or is MinGW+gcc the way to go?
 * C++/CLI or P/Invoke?
 Or both, with C++/CLI versions for windows to avoid udep hell?
 * Should unmanaged dependencies get their own NuGet package, or be subsumed into the .NET wrapper?
 * How should unmanaged dependencies be located?
 To support AnyCPU, we need multiple platforms side-by-side, which means (at least) subfolders per architecture.
 Have locale variations ever been known to be a concern?